paultopia/conlaw_casebook/spring-2022-iteration/48-uncovered-doctrines.md

 The Supreme Court has concluded that Congress has such a big and overwhelming power over interstate commerce that the states themselves totally lack the power to impede it, even in the absence of federal action.

 What does this mean?
 Well, take an obvious kind of case.
-Suppose the state of Iowa decides to pass a law requiring its businesses to use raw materials from Iowa if they're the same price or cheaper than out-of-state materials.
-You have some livestock in Iowa.
-You better buy Iowa corn, not Illinois corn, if it's available for the same price, or you go straight to the pokey.
+Suppose the state of Illinois decides to pass a law requiring its businesses to use raw materials from Illinois if they're the same price or cheaper than out-of-state materials.
+You have some livestock in Illinois.
+You better buy Illinois corn, not Iowa corn, if it's available for the same price, or you go straight to the pokey.

 By now, you should have a strong intuition that there's gotta be something wrong with that picture.
 After all, a big part of the point of the commerce clause and of Article I---indeed, a big part of the point of the Constitution in general, as opposed to the Articles of Confederation---was to create a unified national economy.
 And that obviously wouldn't work if states could start trade wars with one another.